Alta Via Access Guide: Easiest Ways to Reach the Alta Via Trails

 Best for: Travelers coming from Germany, Austria, or Central Europe; shortest overall journey time

-Option 3: Car Rental from Venice (Most Flexible)
+3. Car Rental from Venice (Most Flexible)

 Winding mountains road leading to Three peaks of Lavaredo in Tre Cime di Lavaredo National Park in Dolomite Alps.
 Orange grass and lush larches forest around.
 Autumn in Dolomites, Italy